Shark cartilage: Lack of evidence for effectiveness

 Manufacturers of shark cartilage supplements provide anecdotal testimonials from those who claim to have experienced relief from arthritis symptoms and pain, as a result of taking shark cartilage supplements.

 Opponents cite existing studies of shark cartilage on a variety of cancers that produced negligible to non-existent results in the prevention or treatment of cancer.
 Most notable among these was a breast-cancer trial conducted by the Mayo Clinic that stated that the trial "was unable to demonstrate any suggestion of efficacy for this shark cartilage product in patients with advanced cancer."
 The results of another clinical trial were presented at the 43rd annual meeting of the American Society of Clinical Oncology.
 In that study, sponsored by the National Cancer Institute, "researchers did not find a statistical difference in survival" between patients receiving shark cartilage and those taking a placebo.
 Scientific evidence does not support the efficacy of shark cartilage nor the ability of effective components to remove cancer cells.
 The fact that people believe eating shark cartilage can cure cancer shows the serious potential impacts of pseudoscience.

 Detractors also claim that previous beliefs in regards to sharks and cancer have been overturned, as forty-two varieties of cancer have now been discovered in sharks and related species.
-Also, many opponents feel that non-existent (or even limited) results do not justify the rampant over-fishing of many endangered species of sharks, further threatening their extinction.
+Also, some opponents feel that non-existent (or even limited) results do not justify the rampant over-fishing of some endangered species of sharks, further threatening their extinction.

-Legal action
+Legal action and penalty

-In the summer of 2004, Lane Labs, the manufacturers of BeneFin, was ordered to cease the promotion of BeneFin as a treatment or cure for cancer, as they had not conducted any research as to their claims for the product, much less reported any potential side effects.
-Thus, the FDA ordered Lane Labs to "pay restitution to all of its customers from September of 1999 to the present."
+In the summer of 2004, Lane Labs-USA, Inc., a manufacturer of a shark cartilage supplement and skin cream, was ordered to cease the promotion of its products, as they had not conducted any research to support their claims, much less assessed the products for side effects.
+The US Federal Trade Commission ordered Lane Labs to "pay restitution to all of its customers from September of 1999 to the present" (2000), and penalized the company with a $1 million judgment.